top of page

 day 12—snow basin

 There’s nothing like getting the first tracks down a freshly groomed ski run.
-Paving your path has never been easier.
-It nearly makes you...
+It nearly makes you overlook the throng of vehicles you had...

 Jan 72 min read